PasamonteG/SQLDI_Install/SQLDI_V13.md

 Keep this architecture diagram in you mind as you review the SQLDI Instance Deployment notes below.

 ## 5. Deploying an SQLDI instance

+Deploying an SQLDI instance takes about 5 minutes.
+The hard work is lining up all the ducks in a row!

+The comprehensive guide is found in the Db2 z/OS V13 Knowledge Centre [here](https://www.ibm.com/docs/en/db2-for-zos/13?topic=insights-installing-configuring-sql-di).
+The goal of this document is provide an easy-to-consume worked example, which will help you understand the Knowledge Centre.

 ## 6. Installation Verification Test